couchbase/query/docs/n1ql-logic.md

 ## Data types

-N1QL logic is similar to RDBMS stored procedure languages and to languages such as C, Java, Python, and Javascript.
-As such, N1QL has a type system.
+N1QL has a type system, as do RDBMS procedural languages and languages such as C, Java, Python, and Javascript.

 In N1QL, variables are strongly but dynamically typed.
-This means that variables aren't tied to specific data types, but runtime values do have specific data types.
+This means that variables are not statically tied to specific data types, but runtime values do have specific data types.

 The N1QL data types are: